linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 31.12.2024 (announcement Web4)
+- 🌟 As we step into 2025, let's build something amazing together! 🚀 What’s your #Web4 goal this year?
+Share below 👇 and let’s make it happen with #Linkspreed! 🛠️💡 #NewYearNewGoals

 ### 30.12.2024 (announcement Web4)
 - Step by step, click by click—our #Web4 project is transforming the digital landscape! 🌐🚀 Curious about the progress or have ideas to share?
 Let’s chat in the replies! 💬 Your input could shape what’s next. #Innovation #Linkspreed